rivques/mishap-d/PLANNING.md

 To simplify the problem, a human will control the plane and fly it on an approach over the target.
 The only thing the plane has control over is when it drops the payload.
 It is very important that the human flies the plane on a straight route over the target, because the plane will not be able to compensate for lateral error.
 (If we have extra time, we may attempt to change this with PID rudder control.)

-To determine relative position, the target will be denoted several bright LEDS of a specific color.
-The plane will use computer vision to find the target.
-A gimbaled camera on the bottom of the plane will track the target.
-By keeping the target in the center of the frame, the angle between the plane and the target can be determined by the angle of the gimbal.
+To determine relative position, a human will point a laser pointer at the plane.
+The angle of the laser pointer will then be transmitted to the plane, which will triangulate its position.

 To determine when to drop the payload, the plane will be constantly running a physics simulation of what would happen if it chose that moment to drop.
 Only if the projected path would intersect the target, and the operator is giving the plane permission to drop, will the payload be released.